usfslk/Lumen/README.md

     export default App;

 You will notice that if the user is logged in, the app will show `<Home /`> otherwise the `<Login />` form will be displayed.
+Adding a loading text or spinner would also be great.

-This is an easy way to handle AuthChange but it's not suitable for production, we're using it for demonstration purpose and learn how to communicate with Firebase services.
+> This is an easy way to handle AuthChange but it's not suitable for
+> production, we're using it for demonstration purpose and learn how to
+> communicate with Firebase services.

 In this example we'll create basic social cards with a title, description, an image and the author name.
 Open `Home.js` file and let's write some code: